cjbell630/FNaF_Advance/notes-todo/notes.md

 next successful movement opportunity:

 * If the door is shut, they reset to the **Dining Area**.
-* If the door is open, they "enter the room" and disable the door.
+* If the door is open, they "enter the room" and disable the door and lights on their respective side.

+They CAN enter when the lights are on, and because they disable the lights, the hall light shuts off when they enter.

 Once in the room, they start a timer for 30 seconds.
 Once that timer runs out: